Are You Ready to Return to the Office?

 Places such as gyms, offices, and churches that have a static population are now allowed to let their vaccinated members go mask-free in communal spaces.
 And people are loving it!
 Those of us who are open to the public with an ever-changing group of people walking through the doors are not yet eligible to go mask-free.
 Think retail spaces, movie theaters, restaurants, and, my business, flexible workspace communities.

-As disappointed as we were in my two centers to realize we weren’t included in the new health directive, we feel hopeful that our turn is coming.
+As disappointed as we were to realize we weren’t included in the new health directive, we feel hopeful that our turn is coming.
 We have seen an uptick in people calling for information and scheduling tours.
 Most of those callers have concerns about safety and we inform them of all the COVID-safety protocols we have installed and continue to manage.

 BE PREPARED FOR VARIABLE EMOTIONS